Recognizing and Assessing Chart Patterns

 (ii) Head & Shoulders Bottom

-□ The timeframe of the Head & Shoulders pattern includes usually one week to several months
+□ The typical timeframe for a Head & Shoulders pattern ranges from one week to several months.

 (2) Rounding Tops/ Bottoms Patterns

-The occurrence of a Rounding Top / Bottom Pattern signifies the birth of a new strong trend.
-This pattern is also called as the Saucer Pattern.
+The occurrence of a Rounding Top / Bottom pattern signifies the beginning of a new strong trend.
+This pattern is also referred to as the Saucer Pattern.

-A Rounding Top / Bottom is a rare pattern and it usually emerges after a long consolidation period.
-But when it emerges, it can offer some great advantages for trading.
+A Rounding Top / Bottom is a rare formation that typically appears after a prolonged consolidation period.
+However, when it does occur, it can offer significant trading advantages.

 Advantages of a Saucer Pattern:

-(i) It can signal a strong price move that will last long
+(i) It can signal a strong, long-lasting price movement

-(iii) It can be traded easily via the placement of a pending order (buy stop/sell stop)
+(iii) It can be easily traded using pending orders (buy stop/sell stop)

-(iv) Last but not least, it offers an exceptional Reward/Risk ratio, as the stop-loss can be placed very close.
+(iv) It offers an excellent reward/risk ratio, as the stop-loss can be placed very close

-□ The timeframe for a Rounding Top / Bottom Pattern includes usually several months to one year
+□ The timeframe for a Rounding Top / Bottom pattern usually ranges from several months to one year.

 (3) Support & Resistance (S&R)

-Support & Resistance is simply the most trustworthy chart pattern in technical analysis.
-According to the Support and Resistance approach, the movement of the price of a financial instrument has the tendency to stop and reverse when reaches certain predetermined levels.
-If these levels are found above the current market price they are called Resistance, and if these levels are found below they are called support.
+Support and Resistance are among the most reliable concepts in technical analysis.
+According to this approach, the price of a financial instrument tends to stop and reverse when it reaches certain predetermined levels.
+Levels above the current market price are called resistance, while those below are called support.

-• Support is a price level or a price zone under the current market price where the demand is strong enough to overcome any selling pressure.
+- Support is a price level or zone below the current market price where demand is strong enough to overcome selling pressure.

-• Resistance is a price level or a price zone over the current market price where the supply is strong enough to overcome any potential demand.
+- Resistance is a price level or zone above the current market price where supply is strong enough to overcome buying pressure.

-Note that it is far better to use Support / Resistance price zones than specific S&R price levels.
+It is generally better to use support and resistance zones rather than specific price levels.

-An interesting fact is that if the price breaks through a key support level then this level becomes a resistance level.
-On the other hand, if the price breaks through a key resistance level, then this level becomes a support level.
+An interesting fact is that when the price breaks through a key support level, that level often becomes resistance.
+Conversely, if the price breaks through a key resistance level, it may turn into support.

-If the market moves constantly between strong support below and a strong resistance above, then it is a ranging market without any clear trend.
+When the market moves repeatedly between strong support below and strong resistance above, it is considered to be in a range without a clear trend.

-□ There is no specific timeframe for the recognition of a Support / Resistance pattern
+□ There is no specific timeframe required to recognize a Support / Resistance pattern.

 (4) Double Tops / Bottoms Patterns

-□ The timeframe for Double Tops / Bottoms includes usually one week to several months
+□ The typical timeframe for Double Tops / Bottoms ranges from one week to several months.

 (5) Triple Tops / Bottoms Patterns

-The same patterns as the Double Tops / Bottoms, except the fact that the price has hit and tested a support or resistance level three times, and although failed to pass through.
+These patterns are similar to Double Tops and Bottoms, except the price tests a support or resistance level three times without breaking through.

-□ The timeframe for Triple Tops / Bottoms includes usually one week to several months
+□ The typical timeframe for Triple Tops / Bottoms ranges from one week to several months.

 (B) CONTINUATION (MOMENTUM) CHART PATTERNS